nattadasu/ryuuRyuusei/README.md

 - `/utilities site status` - Check if the site is up or down
 - `/utilities snowflake` - Get a snowflake's information

+### Conversion Commands

+> Collection of commands that are used to convert something to another thing.

+- `/converter currency` - Convert currency from one unit to another
+- `/converter length` - Convert length from one unit to another
+- `/converter mass` - Convert mass from one unit to another
+- `/converter temperature` - Convert temperature from one unit to another
+- `/converter time` - Convert time from one unit to another
+- `/converter volume` - Convert volume from one unit to another

 ### Images: Cat Ears (Nekomimi) Commands

 > Collection of commands that returns SFW images of characters in cat ears